krawaller/kranium/docs/site/site.md

 #Installation

 Installing Kranium is very straightforward if you have NodeJS and its package manager NPM installed.
-If you do, install the Kranium command line tool by running `npm install kranium -g` in your terminal.
+If you do, install the Kranium command line tool by running `sudo npm install kranium -g` in your terminal.

 If you don't, you'll first have to install NodeJS and NPM using any of the installation instructions found [here](https://github.com/joyent/node/wiki/Installation) before following the previous paragraph.

 * Install [NodeJS and NPM](https://github.com/joyent/node/wiki/Installation)
-* Run `npm install kranium -g`
+* Run `sudo npm install kranium -g`
 * Run `kranium --version` to see if it's there